 G10 (±0.5 μm) – aerospace, semiconductor

-Lesson Learned: One satellite’s navigation error traced back to use of G3-grade balls in a G10-required gyro bearing.
+Lesson Learned: One satellite’s navigation error traced back to the use of G3-grade balls in a G10-required gyro bearing.

 2. Surface Treatment